 If your company reaches the stage of being unable to meet repayments on any debt, including a bounce back loan, it is crucial to contact us as soon as possible to take action.What can happen if you can’t repay a Bounce Back Loan

-The Bounce Back Loan Scheme (BBLS) was introduced by the government to assist companies facing financial difficulty due to the effects of COVID-19.
-It provides loans of 25% of a company’s turnover (up to a maximum of £50,000) accompanied by a 12-month payment grace period, which is also interest free, and 100% secured by the government.
+The Bounce Back Loan Scheme (BBLS) was introduced by the government to assist companies facing financial difficulty because of COVID-19.
+It provides loans of 25% of a company’s turnover (up to a maximum of £50,000) accompanied by a 12-month payment grace period, which is also interest-free, and 100% secured by the government.

 After the initial 12-month grace period, the company faces responsibility for the repayment of the loan through monthly instalments.
 This is accompanied by a 2.5% interest rate, which is fixed for up to 10 years.

 Because there is no need for company directors to provide a personal guarantee for the loans, they will not be held personally liable in normal circumstances.
-Directors who are found to have participated in wrongful/fraudulent trading are, however, at risk of being made liable for some, or all, of their company’s debts.
+Directors who are found to have participated in wrongful or fraudulent trading are, however, at risk of being made liable for some, or all, of their company’s debts.

-Should the company find itself unable to repay its bounce back loan, it is crucial that directors take action as soon as possible by contacting insolvency professionals such as ourselves.
+Should the company find itself unable to repay its bounce back loan, it is crucial that directors act as soon as possible by contacting insolvency professionals such as ourselves.

 💬 Live Chat - Available